 Our School offers graduate assistantships to approximately 8 to 12 new students each year.
-Our assistantships provide a full tuition waiver and a stipend of approximately $14,100 per academic year.
-With the tuition scholarship, stipend, and other resources provided by the school, our financial package approaches $30,000 per year.
+Our assistantships provide a full tuition waiver and a stipend of approximately $16,100 per academic year.

 Our assistantships are flexible in the duties and work required.
 Our philosophy is that the graduate assistantships should prepare graduate students to assume the role of a junior, tenure-track faculty member.
 As such, we offer a variety of opportunities for you to grow as a teacher, scholar, and young professional in the discipline.
 Each assistant is responsible for two units of work each semester—a “unit” could be teaching a class and/or one of the other opportunities described below.